 The variety in the alleged breaches go beyond documentation and shed light on how fiduciaries can mitigate risk with a documented process.
 Fee reasonableness assessments should consider decision-makers’ fiduciary status, pricing, value, and ongoing monitoring.

-For more information on this topic, please join our webinar, Fiduciary Fee Reasonableness: Breaking Down Litigation Teachings on March 24th at 12pm ET.
-Register Now »
+For more information on this topic, watch a replay of our webinar, Fiduciary Fee Reasonableness: Breaking Down Litigation Teachings.
+Watch Now »